-\begin{rema} In the course of the proof, we actually do not use the bigness assumption.
-However, semistability with respect to an arbitrary nef class is not a very meaningful notion. \end{rema}
+\begin{remark} In the course of the proof, we actually do not use the bigness assumption.
+However, semistability with respect to an arbitrary nef class is not a very meaningful notion. \end{remark}

-\begin{proof} Let $\sigma_i$ (resp. $t_j$) a section of $\mathcal O_X(\wt D_i)$ (resp. $\mathcal O_X(E_j)$ cutting out $\wt D_i$ (resp. $E_j$).
+\begin{proof} Let $\sigma_i$ (resp. $t_j$) a section of $\mathcal O_X(\wt D_i)$ (resp. $\mathcal O_X(E_j))$ cutting out $\wt D_i$ (resp. $E_j$).
 One chooses smooth hermitian metrics $h_i$ (resp. $h_j$) on these bundles and a Kähler form $\omxt$ on $\wt X$.
 Finally, let $\om_X\in c_1(K_X+D)$ be a smooth form (not necessarily semipositive).
 Because of \eqref{canonical}, there exists a smooth volume form $dV$ on $\wt X$ such that $-\Ric(dV)+\sum_i (1-\frac{b_i}{a_i}) \Theta_{h_i}(\wt D_i)= \pi^*\om_X+ \sum_j c_j \Theta_{h_j}(E_j)$. \\

-For $t>0$, the cohomology class $\{pi^*\om_X+t\omxt\}$ is Kähler; therefore, one can solve for any $\ep>0$ the following Monge-Ampère equation:
+For $t>0$, the cohomology class $\{\pi^*\om_X+t\omxt\}$ is Kähler; therefore, one can solve for any $\ep>0$ the following Monge-Ampère equation:

 and obtain a Kähler current $\omte:=\pi^*\om_X+t\omxt+\ddc \vp_{t, \ep}$ that is smooth outside $\Supp(\wt D)$ and has mixed conic and cusp singularities along $\wt D$ \--- with cone angles $\frac{2\pi b_i}{a_i}$ along $\wt D_i$ if $a_i<+\infty$, or cusp singularities along $\wt D_i$ otherwise.
 This follows from \cite[Thm 6.3]{GP}, as explained in \S \ref{mixed}.\\